lnbits/lnbits/docs/guide/installation.md

 curl -sSL https://install.python-poetry.org | python3 -
-export PATH="/home/ubuntu/.local/bin:$PATH" # or whatever is suggested in the poetry install notes printed to terminal poetry env use python3.9 poetry install --no-dev poetry run python build.py
+export PATH="/home/ubuntu/.local/bin:$PATH" # or whatever is suggested in the poetry install notes printed to terminal poetry env use python3.9 # you can exchange with python3.10 or newer versions.
+Identify your version with python3 --version and specify here poetry install --only main poetry run python build.py

 mkdir data